xddinside/pixxelhack-demo/README.md

 - Element 6: Infinite Marquee
 - Element 7: Our Team Section

+- make the app more responsive
+- route each link in the cards
+- create a separate Button.jsx component for buttons

 ## git process

 ### The Golden Rule: Keep `main` Clean